-We are proud to be Taylor County’s oldest funeral home and Lafayette County's only funeral home.
+We are proud to be Taylor County’s oldest funeral home, Lafayette County's only funeral home, and Madison County’s newest funeral home.
 Our commitment to dedicated service began in 1954, when Joe Burns moved to Perry and opened Joe P. Burns Funeral Home and Ambulance Service.
 He later opened the Burns Monument and Vault Company and a Mayo Branch Funeral Chapel.
 He purchased land for a perpetual care cemetery, and in 1978 he opened Pineview Memorial Gardens.

 Joe was very active in the community, serving on the Taylor County Board of the Chamber of Commerce, Tri-County Electric Cooperative, Inc. of Taylor County, and Seminole Electric Cooperative, Inc. He was a member of the Florida Board of Funeral Directors, Inc. from 1982-1996, and was past president of the Florida Funeral Directors Assoc. from 1986-1987.
 He was involved in many civic organizations such as: Coast Guard Auxiliary, American Red Cross, Perry Elks Lodge, Perry Kiwanis, Perry Masonic Lodge, Shriner of the Marzuq Temple, and many others.